-to select residues starting with an A, the glycine residues, and residues ending with a T. Kind of silly, but it is just to demonstrate.
-As with a string, a regular expression in a numeric context gets converted to an integer, which will always be zero.
+Multiple terms can be provided on the list of matching keywords.
+This example selects residues starting with an A, the glycine residues, and residues ending with a T. As with a string, a regular expression in a numeric context gets converted to an integer, which will always be zero: